COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

    public void forEach(Consumer<ASTElement> action);
    ```

 You can know that all of the above functions can take lambda repression as parameters.
+These functions will be used as helper functions in the following tasks.
 Then, you should utilize them to implement the following methods with lambda expressions following the original logic of those in PA1.

 1. `findFuncWithArgGtN`
 2. `calculateOp2Nums`
 3. `calculateNode2Nums`
 4. `processNodeFreq`

-#### Task 2: Support code search of five patterns with lambda expressions
+#### Task 2: Support code search of five patterns with lambda expressions (50%)

 Task 1 only focuses on querying the attributes of singleton nodes.
 In task 2, you are required to support the code searching for the following patterns, which consider the correlation between multiple nodes.
 We have given the sample code that conforms to the patterns to ease your understanding.
 You should utilize the functions mentioned earlier, e.g., `filter` and `groupingBy`, as much as possible.